cocotb/cocotb/docs/source/scheduler.rst

 :class:`!Lock`
 ==============

-The final synchronization primitive that cocotb provides is :class:`~cocotb.triggers.Lock`.
+The final synchronization primitive that cocotb provides is :class:`cocotb.triggers.Lock`.
 This is a mutual exclusion lock similar to :class:`asyncio.Lock` in the Python standard library.

 A :class:`!Lock` has two states, "locked" and "unlocked."
 When a :class:`!Lock` is locked, any task that tries to acquire the lock will block until the lock is unlocked.
 When a :class:`!Lock` is unlocked, any task can acquire the lock, which will change its state to locked.

-The methods :meth:`.Lock.acquire` and :meth:`~cocotb.triggers.Lock.release` are used to acquire and release the lock, respectively.
+The methods :meth:`~cocotb.triggers.Lock.acquire` and :meth:`~cocotb.triggers.Lock.release` are used to acquire and release the lock, respectively.
 However, it is recommended to use :class:`!Lock` as an asynchronous context manager with :keyword:`async with`, which will automatically acquire the lock at the beginning of the block and release it at the end of the block, even if an exception is raised.